a5221985/tutorials/Java/deep_dive_into_java_virtual_machine_architecture_and_java_memory_management.md

 			2. Variables are assigned default values
 				1. Not for instance variables
 		3. Resolve
+			1. Symbolic references in the classes are changed to direct references (to a class)
 	3. Initialize
 		1. Initialize
+			1. Static variables and class variables are assigned to proper values
+			2. Static blocks are executed
+2. The phases verify, prepare and resolve may get executed in parallel
+3. Example failures:
+	1. Classnotfound Exception:
+		1. Happens when class loader fails to find the bytecode for the class

 ## JVM Run Time Data Method Area - Part 1 ##
+1.

 ## JVM Run Time Data Method Area - Part 2 ##
 ## JVM Run Time Data Method Area - Part 3 ##
 ## JVM Execution Engine Overview ##